sin5678/inav_cn_wiki/Fixed-wing-guide.md

 ### Step 2, hooking everything up.

 * Servo and ESC/MOTOR.

+    * Airplane
         * Output 1 Motor/ESC
         * Output 2 Empty
         * Output 3 Elevator
         * Output 4 Aileron
         * Output 5 Aileron
         * Output 6 Rudder

+    * Flying Wing
+        * Output 1 Motor/ESC
+        * Output 2 Empty
+        * Output 3 Port Aileron
+        * Output 4 Starboard Aileron

 * If using GPS connect it to UART 2.
 * If using Sbus connect it to UART 3.
-(Note this requires newer board like spracing f3)
+(Note this requires newer board like SPRACING F3)
 * If using regular PPM connect it to IO 1 pin 1.
 * If using telemetry connect it with softserial.